JoshPatlingrao/YARA-and-Sigma-for-SOC/README.md

   - startswith: Adds a wildcard (*) character at the end of the field value
   - endswith: Adds a wildcard (*) character at the begining of the field value
   - re: This value is handled as regular expression by backends

+Search Identifiers
+- Lists, which can contain:
+  - strings that are applied to the full log message and are linked with a logical OR.
+  - maps (see below).
+All map items of a list are linked with a logical OR.
+- Maps: Maps (or dictionaries) consist of key/value pairs, in which the key is a field in the log data and the value a string or integer value.
+All elements of a map are joined with a logical AND.